 Years of Experience

-Five to nine years of work experience seem to result in median wages of around $34K per year.
-The largest slice of the Farm Bureau Insurance Company workforce (30 percent) has been working for one to four years and earns, on average, $43K annually.
+For those who claim five to nine years of work experience, pay on average amounts to approximately $40K annually.
+The largest fraction of Farm Bureau Insurance Company people (32 percent) have been working for one to four years and earn $43K per year on average.

-Bringing in the most money are Insurance Agents — their earnings average $35K per year.
-Senior Customer Service Representatives are a close second at approximately $30K annually.
+Bringing in the most money are Insurance Agents — their earnings average $36K annually.

 Certifications and Degrees

-In this position, it pays to have Claim Handling in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $54K annually.
-It's pretty common to find people here who know Customer Service; over a third consider it a key competency.
+In this role, the best-paying skill appears to be Claim Handling; individuals who claim it among their capabilities enjoy a higher median salary of about $54K annually.
+One of the more prevalent skills at Farm Bureau Insurance Company is Customer Service, with one-third considering it a key competency.
 Many workers usually know Insurance, Customer Relationship Management, and Office Management as well.

 Benefits and Perks

-Paid time off is hard to come by at Farm Bureau Insurance Company; the company rewards only 42 percent with paid vacation time and only one in three survey participants with sick leave.
-Farm Bureau Insurance Company workers get plenty of help saving for their golden years, with retirement savings options such as a 401(k) plan, a company pension plan, and a defined benefit retirement plan.
-A majority of workers report having health insurance, and about one-half report having dental coverage.
-Some other perks are life insurance, tuition reimbursement, and a defined benefit retirement plan.
+Paid time off is hard to come by at Farm Bureau Insurance Company; the company rewards only one in three survey participants with paid vacation time and only 22 percent with sick leave.
+Quite a few retirement plans are on offer at Farm Bureau Insurance Company, including a 401(k) plan, a company pension plan, and a defined benefit retirement plan.
+A majority of workers have health insurance, and benefits for approximately half of workers also include dental insurance.
+Additional benefits of working here are life insurance, tuition reimbursement, and a defined benefit retirement plan.